Th3phylosoph3r/aeon-fix/README.md

 - ⚡ Safe execution of AI-suggested system commands with confirmation
 - 📎 Persistent memory: remembers the last issue and resolution
 - 📄 Rich Markdown formatting in terminal with `rich`
-- 📷 Multimodal ready (supports screenshots, OCR and vision models)
+- (WIP) 📷 Multimodal ready (supports screenshots, OCR and vision models)

 ---